Lucaman99/Lucaman99/README.md

 - My current interests are: quantum information, topology, quantum mechanics, [fun classical mechanics](https://scholar.harvard.edu/david-morin/classical-mechanics), and more
 - I code in Python and write a lot of TeX

 I'm always looking for interesting conversations and projects!
-Contact me at: jack [dot] ceroni [at] mail [dot] utoronto [dot] ca. For more info on me and my current projects, check out [my website](https://lucaman99.github.io/).
+Contact me at: jackceroni [at] gmail [dot] com.
+For more info on me and my current projects, check out [my website](https://lucaman99.github.io/).